mkarkaus/mkarkaus/README.md

 My freetime usually consists of trying out new coding languages or discovering neat technologies online :computer: or through my network.
 I also enjoy video games :video_game:, frisbee golf :flying_disc: and other sports.
 Extensive background in competitive international badminton :badminton: gave me mental skills to pursue new interests and persevere despite roadbumps.
 The love for sports has stayed with me to this day.

-:bangbang: **I'm currently looking for paid internship in Helsinki metropolitan area for at least 4-6 months** :bangbang:
+:bangbang: **I'm currently looking for junior software developer position in Helsinki metropolitan area** :bangbang:

 📫 Contact me via [LinkedIn](https://www.linkedin.com/in/miikka-karkaus/) 📫
 <!--